AlecThomson/da-fits/README.md

 # da-fits

-Read FITS files into Dask Arrays.
+Read/write FITS files to/from Dask Arrays.
 Currently a very simple implementation.

 NOTE: Astropy can't write from a Dask array to FITS in parallel (see [#11159](https://github.com/astropy/astropy/issues/11159)).
 As a workaround, I write to a temporary Zarr file (which supports parallel write), and then copy to a FITS file in serial.
 Keep this in mind for very large files!